shoumo95/csx415-project/pkgs/README.md

 # install.packages("devtools")
 devtools::install("pkgs/CreditLimitModel")
 ```
-After the installation, please refer to the Package help for further information
+After the installation, please refer to the Package help for further information on how to use the library in your code.

 ``` r
 help(package="CreditLimitModel")